-This Savory Roasted Cranberry Salsa with Pomegranate is a zingy hybrid of cranberry sauce and salsa.
-Serve it over a mound of cream cheese and bring it along to holiday get-togethers (or if you’re anything like me, throw in the towel and call it dinner!)
+This Savory Roasted Cranberry Salsa with Apple is a zingy hybrid of cranberry sauce and salsa.
+Serve it over a mound of cream cheese and bring it along to holiday get-togethers.
+Or if you’re anything like me, throw in the towel and call it dinner!

 As a food blogger, I’m probably not supposed to tell you this, but here it goes….chips and salsa is my favorite meal.
 Never mind the fact that I know far better than to be eating this for a meal, but if I have a jar of salsa in the fridge, a bag of tortilla chips in the pantry, and no one to cook dinner for, the odds are very high that chips and salsa will be dinner.

 And you know the phrase “if you can’t beat em, join em”?
 Well that sort of applies here.
 If I can’t beat the habit, I may as well make the most kick-butt homemade salsa that I can.
 Enter this Savory Roasted Cranberry Salsa.